apptainer/singularity-admindocs/admin_quickstart.rst

 There are several ways to configure Singularity.
 The :ref:`main config file
 <singularity-config-file>` is where most of the config are.

-.. localstatedir is really a config option at build time.
-It's not part of the
-.. config in the same way that the singularity.conf file is part of the config.

 The config file (``singularity.conf``)
 --------------------------------------